GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Builds the artifacts

 ```
-Usage:
-  skaffold build

-Flags:
+Options:
-  -b, --build-image strings          Choose which artifacts to build.
+  -b, --build-image=[]: Choose which artifacts to build.
 Artifacts with image names that contain the expression will be built only.
 Default is to build sources for all artifacts
-      --cache-artifacts              Set to true to enable caching of artifacts
+      --cache-artifacts=false: Set to true to enable caching of artifacts
-      --cache-file string            Specify the location of the cache file (default $HOME/.skaffold/cache)
+      --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache)
-  -d, --default-repo string          Default repository value (overrides global config)
+  -d, --default-repo='': Default repository value (overrides global config)
-      --enable-rpc skaffold dev      Enable gRPC for exposing Skaffold events (true by default for skaffold dev)
+      --enable-rpc=false: Enable gRPC for exposing Skaffold events (true by default for `skaffold dev`)
-  -f, --filename string              Filename or URL to the pipeline file (default "skaffold.yaml")
+  -f, --filename='skaffold.yaml': Filename or URL to the pipeline file
-      --insecure-registry strings    Target registries for built images which are not secure
+      --insecure-registry=[]: Target registries for built images which are not secure
-  -n, --namespace string             Run deployments in the specified namespace
+  -n, --namespace='': Run deployments in the specified namespace
-  -o, --output *flags.TemplateFlag   Used in conjunction with --quiet flag.
+  -o, --output={{json .}}: Used in conjunction with --quiet flag.
 Format output with go-template.
-For full struct documentation, see https://godoc.org/github.com/GoogleContainerTools/skaffold/cmd/skaffold/app/flags#BuildOutput (default {{json .}})
+For full struct documentation, see https://godoc.org/github.com/GoogleContainerTools/skaffold/cmd/skaffold/app/flags#BuildOutput
-  -p, --profile strings              Activate profiles by name
+  -p, --profile=[]: Activate profiles by name
-  -q, --quiet                        Suppress the build output and print image built on success.
+  -q, --quiet=false: Suppress the build output and print image built on success.
 See --output to format output.
-      --rpc-http-port int            tcp port to expose event REST API over HTTP (default 50052)
+      --rpc-http-port=50052: tcp port to expose event REST API over HTTP
-      --rpc-port int                 tcp port to expose event API (default 50051)
+      --rpc-port=50051: tcp port to expose event API
-      --skip-tests                   Whether to skip the tests after building
+      --skip-tests=false: Whether to skip the tests after building
-      --toot                         Emit a terminal beep after the deploy is complete
+      --toot=false: Emit a terminal beep after the deploy is complete

-Global Flags:
-      --color int          Specify the default output color in ANSI escape codes (default 34)
-  -v, --verbosity string   Log level (debug, info, warn, error, fatal, panic) (default "warning")
+Usage:
+  skaffold build [options]

+Use "skaffold build options" for a list of global command-line options (applies to all commands).

 ```